THEOplayer/documentation/faq/15-which-error-related-events-does-player-expose.md

-# Which error related events does the player expose?
+# Which error related events does the player expose

 | API | Event | Use | Example/how to trigger |
 | :-: | :---: | :-: | :--------------------: |